olmps/memo/README.md

 Memo is a programming-oriented [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) software (SRS) written in Flutter.

 > As of now, this project is designed to only output builds for Android and iOS.
-Even though, given the current steps of
+Even though, given the current *stability* of
-> the Flutter SDK & Dart language, there is a high possibility of compiling builds for Native desktop (Linux, Mac &
+> Flutter SDK for desktop (Windows, Linux and macOS) and web, there is a high probability that this project will also support
-> Windows) & Web, but they are currently not targeted by the project.
+> builds for all plaftorms.

 This README is meant to guide how this project is structured and should serve as a guide to help the project scale with the current and future requirements.
 Think of it as a flexible set of rules that guides the project's decisions.
 While